-7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com
+7407 La Jolla Boulevard La Jolla, CA 92037

+www.raremaps.com

 (858) 551-8500 blr@raremaps.com

-Americae Sive Novi Orbis Nova Descriptio
+Americae Sive Novi Orbis Nova Descriptio (First State!)

 There were also several states of each edition.
 For the first edition, the plate was corrected almost immediately in 1570, when the mislabeled Azores, first called the Canariae insule, were corrected to Las Acores.
-The latter is the toponym on this example, making it a second state.
+The former is the toponym on this example, making it a very rare first state.
 The third state of the first edition had the longitude number 230 erased and was most likely made in 1575.

 Detailed Condition: